seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 </p>

 <p>
 The next argument is <code class='highlight'>use_builtin_primary_gradient_fn=True</code>.
-This is telling the code to use a function that is part of the Engine library already to calculate the gradient of the primary objective.
+This instructs the Engine to use a function that is already part of the library to calculate the gradient of the primary objective.
 Recall that earlier in the script we set the primary objective to be the logistic loss with the line: <code class='highlight'>primary_objective = model_class().sample_logistic_loss</code>.
 Built-in gradients exist for some common objective functions (see <a href="https://github.com/seldonian-toolkit/Engine/blob/main/seldonian/models/models.py">https://github.com/seldonian-toolkit/Engine/blob/main/seldonian/models/models.py</a>), including the sample logistic loss.
 If you use a custom primary objective function, there will definitely not be a built-in gradient function for your objective and <code class='highlight'>use_builtin_primary_gradient_fn=True</code> will raise an error.
 Setting <code class='highlight'>use_builtin_primary_gradient_fn=False</code> will cause the Engine to use automatic differentiation to calculate the gradient of the primary objective instead.
+While automatic differentiation will work, using a built-in function for the gradient will likely speed up the code.
 There is also a parameter for specifying a custom function for the gradient of the primary objective as well, but we will not cover that in this tutorial.
 </p>

 <p>